 - The valorisation of waste (through design and making) and circular economies

-- Making in the context of health and well-being and social empowerment
+- Design and making in the context of health and well-being and social empowerment

-- Research that utilses design and making methods to generate knowledge
+- Research that utilses design and making methodologies that generate knowledge

-- The co-design and use of technology as a tool in community empowerment.
+- The co-design and use of technology as a tool in community engagement.

 Approach to teaching

-I simultaneously integrate externally funded research into teaching providing students with ‘live’ opportunities to work at the cutting edge of issues of social, economic and environmental relevance in partnership with stakeholder organisations.
-I teach and supervise across schools and disciplines including product design, interiors, architecture, craft and making and environment.
+My design work is trans-disciplinary and I teach across range of disciplines including visual communication, graphic design, 3D and product design, craft, interior design and architecture, planning and environment.
+I simultaneously integrate externally funded research into teaching providing students with ‘live’ opportunities to work at the cutting edge of issues of social, economic and environmental research in partnership with stakeholder organisations.

 Community21 as a social enterprise based within the University brokers authentic 'live' opportunities for students and collaborating companies, NGOs or communities.

-This has had a direct impact on student’s winning national and international awards, taking up leading professional roles and developing acclaimed graduate enterprises instigated by interaction with research-led student experiences.
+This has had a direct impact on student’s winning national and international awards, taking up leading professional roles with organisations such as Shelter, Forum for the Future, Nesta, UK Government, Nike, Adidas, Parley for the Oceans, Ikea etc and developing acclaimed graduate enterprises instigated by interaction with research-led student experiences.